 Who has had the greatest impact on your life?

 Without getting too personal I’d have to say my husband.
 David is truly my biggest supporter who can also tell me when I’m getting out of line, need to rethink something, or about to make a bad decision.
-And he’s an amazing songwriter and musician.
-Check him out at davidgsmithmusic.com or heydavemusic.com
+He’s also an amazing songwriter and musician.
+Check him out - davidgsmithmusic.com or heydavemusic.com

 If you could visit anywhere in the world, where would you go?

 I am hoping to visit as many of the US National Parks as I can.
-So far I’ve been to Bryce Canyon, Everglades, Glacier, Grand Canyon, Grand Teton, Great Sand Dunes, Great Smoky Mountains, Hot Springs, Petrified Forest, Redwood, Rocky Mountain, Yellowstone, and Zion National Parks.
+So far I’ve been to Arches, Badlands, Bryce Canyon, Crater Lake, Everglades, Glacier, Grand Canyon, Grand Teton, Great Sand Dunes, Great Smoky Mountains, Hot Springs, Joshua Tree, Olympic, Petrified Forest, Redwood, Rocky Mountain, Yellowstone, and Zion National Parks.

 What is the best and the worst about our world today?